 There are other effects of smoking weed while pregnant that experts are even less sure about, such as whether marijuana increases the risk of stillbirth.
 Confounding factors such as the fact that many people who use marijuana during pregnancy also use other substances makes it difficult to tell exactly how weed affects pregnancy outcomes.
 But even if we don’t have the best evidence about all potential outcomes vis-à-vis weed and childbirth, we do know that the drug probably increases the risk of something harmful.
 With a shortage of data, it’s best to avoid it.
 That’s the advice of organizations such as ACOG and the American Academy of Pediatrics (AAP).

 “If women are considering using cannabis during pregnancy, for example, to manage morning sickness symptoms, it will be essential to discuss this with their obstetrician or midwife,” says Daniel Corsi, Ph.D., an epidemiologist and researcher with the Canadian studies.
 “There are alternatives to cannabis that [are] recommended for treating morning sickness, which are safe for use in pregnancy.”

-There is even less data about harms that may come while breastfeeding and using pot.
+There is even less data about harms that may come from smoking weed while breastfeeding.
 However, there is limited evidence that THC is present in the breastmilk of people who use marijuana.
 Since we don’t know what we don’t know, ACOG and the AAP further advise against mixing breastfeeding and marijuana.
 Because when it comes to drugs and your baby, it’s better safe than sorry.